OSGeo/grass-website/README.md

 * Create new md file
     sudo nano mynewsitem.md

-* Add the following basic content:
+* Add the basic header information for Hugo, at least title, date, layout
-    ---
-    title: "My news item title"
-    date: 2019-06-12T15:33:16+01:00
-    layout: "news"
-    author: Your name (or Admin if you prefer)
-    ---

-    This your news item content, written in markdown
+* Write content in mardown bellow

 * Rebuild if needed
    cd ../../